-If in doubt, talk with your lecturer, unit coordinator, or support staff within your faculty.
+If in doubt, talk with your lecturer, unit coordinator, or academic advisers within your faculty.
 Don’t rely on a friend.

 Poor study habits can lead to accidental referencing errors.
 When researching for your assessments, you will often be making a lot of notes.
 In your notes, always differentiate your own thoughts and ideas from the quotes and ideas you take from the texts you are reading.
 This will help you avoid the mistake of coming back to your notes later and thinking that another author’s quotes or ideas are your own original ideas.
 Poor note-taking can easily lead to an accusation of plagiarism.
 Learn to reference everything fully as you research and prepare your assessment.
 Keep your own thoughts and ideas separate.